 The Artisan Line uses thicker cuts for a more authentic appearance and greater durability.

-Designing Your Building the Right Way
+Designing Your Building the Right Way With Siding

 Commercial Roofing Ranks as One of the Biggest Concerns of Building Design

-As a commercial builder, it’s important to work with architects, contractors and roofers.
-Your planning process should include choosing construction materials before building begins.
+As a commercial builder, it’s important to work with architects, contractors, and roofers.
+Your planning process should include choosing construction materials before the building begins.
 Planning your work to use James Hardie shingles is an ideal approach for the siding of commercial buildings of all types, but another major concern of builders is commercial roofing.
-Choosing the right roofing materials and contractor is critical because roof repairs and maintenance can easily become the biggest landlord expense after your building is finished.
+Choosing the right roofing materials and the contractor is critical because roof repairs and maintenance can easily become the biggest landlord expense after your building is finished.

 Commercial building floor space is expected to grow to 126.1 billion square feet by 2050, which is a 39 percent increase over 2017 levels.
 Commercial buildings consume more than 18 percent of all energy in the United States, and your choice of siding and roofing can greatly cut energy consumption or waste energy if you’re not careful.